 Our early entries might simply be “caught myself berating myself today and chose something more positive to say to myself”.
 And with time our entries may become, “I stood my ground at today’s meeting, speaking with confidence and passion.”

 5. Create positive affirmations

 These are positive statements that we say about ourselves.
 Stick them on post-it notes around the bathroom mirror or on the fridge!
 Say them daily.

-What would work for you?
-Some people like to team this up with affirmation cards.
+Let us know what works for you.
+Some people like to create affirmation cards.
 Did you know that our mind believes what we tell it?
 We have neuroplasticity, which means we can learn new beliefs!
 What an opportunity.

 If this has really struck a chord with you, then you may be feeling somewhat emotional.
-That's a healthy response, and the start of great healing.
-You may like to book a 1:1 call with our carer support team.
-A supportive chat to get your thoughts and feelings offloaded, can be a really healthy starting point.
+That's a healthy response and the start of great healing.